Interested to discover further details about the Flow & Flow Parallel Processing Unit (PPU)?

 Does VTT Research still own a stake in the company or rights to IP?

-VTT is a minority owner of Flow Computing after a significant IP apport to the company.
+VTT is a minority owner of Flow Computing after a significant IP contribution to the company.
 Flow has full rights and ownership of the IP, and is already generating new IP.
 In addition, Flow is continuously creating new IP around parallel processing.

 Is Flow Computing publicly traded? / Can I invest in Flow Computing or is it listed on the stock market?